nskins/goby/README.md

 Goby will always be free and open source software.
 If you have any questions, please contact nskins@umich.edu.

+## Example Games

+Interested to see what you can do with Goby?
+Look no further!

+- [Ayara](https://github.com/nskins/ayara): an exploration-based RPG that takes place in a city.
+- [Ostrichland](https://github.com/gintavang/Ostrichland): the precursor to the Goby framework!

 ## Getting Started

 In order to start using Goby in your application, follow these instructions: